magenta-aps/mox/README.rst

 DB-server.
 For the create and import operations, this will be all the specified index values.

-Updating relations with cardinality 0..1 of the Sag object is done similar to updating relations of objects of other types.
+Updating relations with cardinality 0..1 of the Sag object is done similarly to updating relations of objects of other types.
 Any specified index values are ignored and blanked by the logic of the update operation.
 Otherwise consult the section 'Examples Of The Effects Of The Merging Logic When Updating Relations'